A Huisamen Family Practice offers psychological assessment and therapy services.

 Psychotherapy and Psychoeducation

 Talk therapy is most suited to adolescents and adults.
-It is typically a combination of developing self understanding, and improving your ability to function in daily life.
-Talk therapy can be goal-directed and solution-focused (such as treating OCD or insomnia), or it can take the form of long term therapy to process complex trauma, or to support you through long-standing emotional challenges.
+It typically involves developing greater self-understanding alongside strengthening your ability to function in daily life.
+Talk therapy may be goal-directed and solution-focused (for example, treating OCD or insomnia), or it may take the form of longer-term therapy to process complex trauma or support long-standing emotional challenges.

 Art Therapy